William Faulkner

 Death1962-07-06

 BiographyWilliam Cuthbert Faulkner (September 25, 1897 – July 6, 1962) was an American writer.
 He is best known for his novels and short stories set in the fictional Yoknapatawpha County, Mississippi, a stand-in for Lafayette County where he spent most of his life.
-A Nobel laureate, Faulkner is one of the most celebrated writers of American literature and often is considered the greatest writer of Southern literature.
+A Nobel laureate, Faulkner is one of the most celebrated writers of American literature, often considered the greatest writer of Southern literature and regarded as one of the most influential and important writers of the 20th century.

 Faulkner's reputation grew following publication of Malcolm Cowley's The Portable Faulkner, and he was awarded the 1949 Nobel Prize in Literature for "his powerful and unique contribution to the modern American novel."
 He is the only Mississippi-born Nobel laureate.
 Two of his works, A Fable (1954) and The Reivers (1962), won the Pulitzer Prize for Fiction.
 Faulkner died from a heart attack on July 6, 1962, following a fall from his horse the month before.
 Ralph Ellison called him "the greatest artist the South has produced".